Nagaland University

 Nagaland University is a Central University established in the state of Nagaland by an Act of Parliament by the Government of India in 1989.
 It is headquartered at Lumami, Zünheboto District.
 Two other permanent campuses are located at Meriema (near Kohima) and Medziphema.
-Also there is a temporary campus in Dimapur where B. Tech courses are offered.
 Altogether 70 colleges are affiliated to the university with a total student population of around 24,000.
-Different Courses in 43 disciplines are offered at University and college levels in M.A, M.Sc, M.Com, MBA, M.Ed, M.Sc (Agri.), B.Tech, B.Sc (Agri.), LL.B, B.Ed, B.Sc, B.A, B.Com, BBA, BCA, B.Sc (Nursing) and B.Voc.
+Different courses in 43 disciplines are offered at University and college levels in M.A, M.Sc, M.Com, MBA, M.Ed, M.Sc (Agri.), B.Tech, B.Sc (Agri.), LL.B, B.Ed, B.Sc, B.A, B.Com, BBA, BCA, B.Sc (Nursing) and B.Voc.

 Organisation and administration

 School of Management Studies

 The university offers MBA degree and the Department of Management is known as the School of Management Studies is situated at the kohima, Nagaland (Nu kohima campus).
 The Department of Management Studies under the School of Management Studies was inaugurated on 29 October 2007, and the first batch of MBA students was admitted in 2008.

 The Master of Business Administration (MBA) is a two-year (4 semesters) full-time programme and is approved by the AICTE.
 The School of Management Studies organizes annual Management festival which is known as ZOOMMAX.

 Admission for MBA Programme is done on the basis of MAT conducted by AIMA since its inception of the department which is a national level entrance test.